Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Introduction

-An MNE is a fixed point of \eqref{eq-main} (and conversely), and for each $f\in C^2$ there exists a unique fixed point \cite[Theorem 4]{domingoenrich2020}.
+When such an equilibrium exists, its value agrees with the corresponding mixed-strategy minimax/maximin value.
+An MNE is a fixed point of \eqref{eq-main} (and the converse is also true), and moreover for each $f\in C^2$ there exists a unique fixed point \cite[Theorem~4]{domingoenrich2020}.
 Our main result establishes that this unique equilibrium is locally exponentially stable.